fuwadog/For_Finals/README.md

 # For_Finals
- you know like for copy pasting or just cheking how to code it you know
+ you know like for copying and pasting or just cheking how to code it you know